MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 If you are using the unified labeling client:

-- See [Overview of sensitivity labels](/microsoft-365/compliance/sensitivity-labels) from the Office documentation.
+- See [Learn about sensitivity labels](/microsoft-365/compliance/sensitivity-labels) from the Microsoft 365 Compliance documentation.

 Not sure of the difference between these clients?
 See this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).